 Getting DOS games to work in Windows XP can be a major pain, especially when trying to get sound to work.
 Here’s an application that will fix the sound issue in Mortal Kombat II when running in Windows XP.
 It’s called VDMSound.
 It emulates SoundBlaster/AdLib/MIDI in DOS games better than XP does.
 By default, XP tries to emulate DOS audio using A220 I5 D1 T3 P330.
 This obviously isn’t working for MKII, but getting it to work is incredibly simple by following the steps below.
 On a side note, VDMSound will only run on Windows NT 4.0, Windows 95/98/ME (with some tinkering), Windows 2000, and Windows XP.
-It will not work on Windows Vista and above.
+It will not work on Windows Vista or later.

 Step 1) Download and install VDMSound 2.0.4.

 Step 2) Download and install VDMSound 2.0.4 “Update 2”.
 Extract directly over the VDMSound 2.0.4 files, typically residing in C:\Program Files\VDMSound, and overwrite all.

 Step 3) Download and install LaunchPad 1.0.1.
 Run install.bat